square/goprotowrap/README.md

 ## TODOs

+- [ ] Remove square-specific handling of `go_package`.
+(We have a
+      modified plugin that splits on dots in `package` and `go_package` to set the full output path.
+I accidentally left this logic in, and can't remove it until we add new-style `go_package` declarations to all our protos.)

 - [ ] In the initial call to `protoc` for generating FileDescriptorProtos, pass `.proto` files to `protoc` in batches instead of all at once.